imirzadeh/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student and Graduate Research Assistant at the Washington State University [Embedded and Pervasive Systems Laboratory (EPSL)](http://epsl.eecs.wsu.edu/people/) with [Dr. Hassan Ghasemzadeh](https://eecs.wsu.edu/~hassan/).
+I am a PhD student and Graduate Research Assistant at the Washington State University [Embedded and Pervasive Systems Laboratory (EPSL)](http://epsl.eecs.wsu.edu/people/) under supervision of [Dr. Hassan Ghasemzadeh](https://eecs.wsu.edu/~hassan/).
 I am interested in the real-world challenges of working with machine learning models such as energy constraints and human-in-the-loop interactions with these models.
 Specifically, I am focusing on Model Optimization (such as model compression), where my goal is to build more efficient models or use the existing models more efficiently!

 Before joining EPSL, I was an ML Engineer at [Sokhan AI](https://www.linkedin.com/company/fanavaran-etelaate-sokhan/), where we provided accurate and scalable Natural Language Processing (NLP) and Computer Vision (CV) services to businesses.